 Understanding Gaming Cultures

 Social and Cultural Benefits

 Today’s gaming platforms are basically portals to cyber social worlds.
-Research shows that a parallel society has been developing for decades where social motives have emerged as the top reason for modality-transfer.
-Perhaps eSports can serve as a culture bridge.
+Research shows that a parallel society has been developing where social motives have emerged as the top reason for modality-transfer.
+Perhaps esports can serve as a culture bridge.

 Science and Research Benefits

-Video game users are already contributing to science, interestingly, some neuroscience have even recommended “medical gaming“.
+We don’t have to wander far to uncover the many benefits of video games.
+Gamers contributing to science and some neuroscientists have considered “medical gaming“.
 Whatever the possibilities, the traditional role of games remains, which is to have fun, for entertainment, for relaxation, and for pleasure.
-Games are a favourite past time activity for both boys and girls, and men and women alike.
-Esports can help break down the barriers between online and offline in sports and gaming.
+Games are a favourite pastime activity for both boys and girls, and men and women alike.
+Esports can help us break down the barriers between online and offline divide.

 The Future of Esports

-If eSports is anything like the gaming culture, it will become the largest sporting event on planet Earth.
-In the future, we should expect to see some eSporting in colleges, work places and in higher education institutions.
+Playing is fundamental to who we are and we can now play through technology.
+If esports is anything like the gaming culture, it will become the largest sporting event on planet Earth.
+In the future, we should expect to see some esporting in colleges, workplaces and in higher education institutions.